Circumstances suggest both attacks may have been by a single shark, researcher says

 Oak Island Mayor Betty Wallace told CNN that the female swimmer was attacked first, around 4:15 p.m.
 Less than 90 minutes later, as responders were still tending to her, the boy was attacked.

 It is not typical to shut down the beach or evacuate the water after a shark attack, town spokesman Kyle Thomas said.

-Both victims were airlifted to New Hanover Regional Medical Center in Wilmington.
-Both arrived in critical condition, according to hospital spokeswoman Martha Harlan.
+Both victims in Sunday’s attacks were airlifted to New Hanover Regional Medical Center in Wilmington.
+Both arrived in critical condition but were later upgraded to fair, hospital spokeswoman Martha Harlan said.

-Harlan said each has had an arm amputated -- his below the shoulder, hers at the elbow.
-The girl also sustained serious tissue damage to her leg, according to Harlan.
+She said each had an arm amputated – his below the shoulder, hers at the elbow.
+Yow also suffered serious tissue damage to her leg, Harlan said.

 Witness Jason Hunter told CNN affiliate WWAY that the shark involved in the attack on the boy was 7 or 8 feet long.

 Both incidents occurred at high tide in the vicinity of Ocean Crest Pier, a popular destination among beach-goers.